-- 1. Attending ALL mandatory internship seminars and meetings; - 2.
-Working full-time at an approved site for a minimum of 400 hours of professional practice over a period of 10-12 weeks, for a minimum of 30 hours per week, AND a maximum of 40 hours per week; - 3.
+- 1. Attending ALL mandatory internship seminars and meetings; - Working full-time at an approved site for a minimum of 400 hours of professional practice over a period of 10 to 14 weeks, for no less than 30 hours per week AND no more than 40 hours per week; - o If a student will not be able to fulfil the minimum requirement of hours worked within a week due to a medical or other emergency, they will need to notify their University Supervisor, immediately.
+As with any other course, they will also have to provide the necessary documentation of the emergency. - 3.
 Completing Weekly Progress Reports, which are due no later than on the Monday following the week in review (Internship Manual Appendix 6); - 4.
-Completing and submitting a Special Project Proposal in cooperation with their Site Supervisor, for approval by the University Supervisor, no later than the 100th hour. - o The intent of the special project is to provide the site and/or its clientele with a tangible and useful finished resource, product, or service.
+Completing and submitting a Special Project Proposal in cooperation with their Site Supervisor, for approval by the University Supervisor, no later than the 100th hour.

+- The intent of the special project is to provide the site and/or its clientele with a tangible and useful finished resource, product, or service.
 The project must also provide the intern with an opportunity to demonstrate and improve their problem solving and communication skills.
 The project should be achievable, be of interest to the intern, and be of benefit to the site.
 Work on the special project should be considered part of an intern's hours and is to be completed in incremental stages throughout their internship (See Internship Manual Appendix 8 for detailed instructions); - 5.
 Submitting a signed copy of the Midpoint Internship Performance Assessment Form completed by the Site Supervisor, after he/she has discussed it with the intern, and it has been signed and dated by both the site supervisor and the intern, immediately after 200 hours have been completed (Internship Manual Appendix 7); - 6.
 Meeting with their Site Supervisor and the University Supervisor during a mandatory site visit at their site, immediately after 200 hours have been completed AND the Midpoint Evaluation has been submitted.
 Alternative arrangements will be made for interns based outside the Washington, D.C.
 Metropolitan Area; - 7.
-Presenting (using PowerPoint slides) an overview of their internship experience and special project at a mandatory closing panel session that must be attended by all interns, with University Supervisor(s), the Internship Coordinator, TEM Faculty, and students in attendance.
+Presenting (using PowerPoint slides) an overview of their internship experience and special project at a mandatory closing panel session that must be attended by all interns, with University Supervisor(s), the Internship Coordinator, other TEM Faculty, and students in attendance.
 Students are expected to stay through their whole session, unless prior approval has been granted by their University Supervisor for them to leave before the end of the session.
-Other arrangements will need to be made if the placement site is located outside the Washington D.C.
+Other arrangements will be made if the placement site is located outside the Washington D.C.
 Metropolitan Area (see Internship Manual Appendix 9 for presentation guidelines); - 8.
-Submitting a complete and professionally assembled Internship Portfolio, which showcases the cumulative experience of their internship in a three-ring binder (see Internship Manual Appendix 10 for detailed portfolio guidelines);

-- 9. Submitting a signed copy of the Final Internship Performance Assessment Form completed by the Site Supervisor after he/she has discussed it with the intern, and it has been signed and dated by both the site supervisor and the intern, immediately after 400 hours have been completed (Internship Manual Appendix 7) - 10.
+Submitting a complete and professionally assembled Internship Portfolio, which showcases the cumulative experience of their internship in a three-ring binder (see Internship Manual Appendix 10 for detailed portfolio guidelines); - 9.
+Submitting a signed copy of the Final Internship Performance Assessment Form completed by the Site Supervisor after he/she has discussed it with the intern, and it has been signed and dated by both the site supervisor and the intern, immediately after 400 hours have been completed (Internship Manual Appendix 7) - 10.
 Ensuring that they stay in constant communication with their University Supervisor by regularly checking their George Mason University e-mail accounts and Blackboard, and responding to requests in a timely manner.